0x6B6/IPK1-OMEGA/README.md

 - filtered

 ### TCP SYN Scan
-Also referred to as "half-open" scanning, as this method simulates the three-way handshake of the reliable TCP protocol without fully completing it.
+Also referred to as "half-open" scanning, as this method simulates the three-way handshake of the reliable TCP protocol without fully completing it [2].

 The *advantages* of this method are that it is relatively lightweight and can be performed quickly on a fast network without firewall bottlenecks.
-Most importantly, it is stealthy, as it does not complete the full handshake, making detection more difficult.
+Most importantly, it is stealthy, as it does not complete the full handshake, making detection more difficult [4].

-First step to initiate a *three-way handshake* is to create a TCP packet with the *SYN* flag set and send it to the target host to scan the desired port(s).
+First step to initiate a *three-way handshake* is to create a TCP packet with the *SYN* flag set and send it to the target host to scan the desired port(s) [4].

 Now there are three options of whats about to happen in the second step
 - Target host sends a response with *SYN, ACK* flags set back